 In a bowl, stir together 1/3 cup granulated sugar, 1/3 cup all-purpose flour, and the remaining 1/3 cup milk until it forms a smooth batter.

 Add the tempered batter back to the hot milk in the pan and bring the mixture to a simmer, stirring constantly.
 Stir and cook the mixture until it has thickened, for about 1 minute.

-- In a separate bowl, beat the egg whites on medium-high speed until they become foamy, and then add the remaining two tablespoons sugar.
-Continue beating the egg whites on high speed until they hold stiff glossy peaks.
+In a separate bowl, beat the egg whites on medium-high speed until they become foamy, and then add the remaining 2 tablespoons sugar.
+Continue beating the egg whites on high speed until they hold stiff, glossy peaks.

 Gently stir 1/3 of the egg whites into the vanilla mixture, then carefully fold in the remaining whipped egg whites.
 The vanilla mixture should be evenly colored and light and bubbly, without egg white streaks or marbling.